Convincing Your Parent to Move to Assisted Living

-- Even if they don’t know anyone in a specific facility, you can still take your parent to enjoy a meal or participate in an activity, such as playing cards or Wii bowling.
+- Even if they don't know anyone in a specific facility, you can still take your parent to enjoy a meal or participate in an activity, such as playing cards or Wii bowling.
 Show off the social aspects of a good community.
-Keep it light and don’t force the issue.
-Tour more than one community, if possible, ask your parent for their input.
+Keep it light, and don't force the issue.
+Tour more than one community, and ask your parent for their input if possible.

 - Stress the benefits and peace of mind that increased safety measures will offer both of you.

-- Highlight the fact that assisted living allows seniors to forgo daily chores and hassles so they can focus on things they actually want to do.
-There’s no yard work, but gardening activities are offered.
-Meals are available in the dining room or restaurant, but many apartment feature full kitchen, so seniors can cook if they wish.
-There’s plenty of freedom to be alone, but also plenty of opportunity for company when the desire it.
-You know your loved one best, so stress the aspects that you know they’ll enjoy.
+- Highlight that assisted living allows seniors to forgo daily chores and hassles so they can focus on things they want to do.
+There's no yard work, but gardening activities are offered.
+Meals are available in the dining room or restaurant, but many apartments feature a full kitchen, so seniors can cook if they wish.
+There's plenty of freedom to be alone and plenty of opportunity for the company when they desire it.
+You know your loved one best, so stress the aspects that you know they'll enjoy.